-- Next, a member of our team will personally check if your articles have been imported correctly, nothing is missing etc. If we are satisfied and trust you’ll be too, we’ll activate your account and let you know via email.
+- Next, a member of our team will personally check if your articles have been imported correctly, if nothing is missing, etc. If we are satisfied and trust you’ll be too, we’ll activate your account and let you know via email.

 - This whole process takes max.
 48h, regardless of how many articles we will import for you or how old they might be.

 - In fact, we’ve picked up articles from the 1970s for some of our customers, and for some, we’ve imported more than 10,000 unique pieces.
 All within 48h after signup.

 - Authory isn’t just about your previous articles though!
 Our system will monitor your publications 24/7 for any new articles of yours and import them automatically as soon as they’ve been published (you’ll get a short notification email in that case).
 We’ve perfected this continuous monitoring and it fetches every single new article of yours.
 Period. (ok, one more: the results are so much better than what you could ever get when using Google).

 Once your account is active, you can log in to your very own, brand new Authory page.
 It’s available at authory.com/YourName (e.g. authory.com/DavidPogue).